Nina Sublatti: 2016–present: X Factor Georgia and Georgian Idol

 In 2016, she became a judge on the Georgian version of The X Factor along with Nika Gvaramia, Sofia Nizharadze and Giorgi Gabunia.
 In October 2017, she became a judge on the Georgian version of Idols.

 Personal life

 Sublatti notes her biggest musical influences are Janis Joplin, Brian Molko, and Björk.
 She has several tattoos on her body, which she sketches herself.
 She is married to Georgian trumpeter George Shamanauri with whom she occasionally collaborates with in music.
-Sublatti had her first child in 2020 with her husband.
-Couple named him Alex.
+Sublatti had her first child Alex in 2020 with her husband.